vignesh-kira/appdirect-tweets-app/README.md

 ## Steps to install: There are 3 branches: Client (It has the React code), Server (it has the backend), Master(Not in use anymore)

-1. Branch Server: Pull from this branch and npm install and then npm run.
+1. Branch Server: Pull from this branch and then npm install and then npm start.
 Client(React app) makes a fetch call to localhost:8080 in Server to retrieve tweets.

-2. Branch Client : Next clone the Client branh and npm install and npm run
+2. Branch Client : Next clone the Client branh and then npm install and npm start

     The app will run in http://localhost:3000/